Golden Minerals (AUMN) and Its Peers Head to Head Survey

-Golden Minerals (NYSE: AUMN) is one of 69 public companies in the “Gold & silver ores” industry, but how does it contrast to its peers?
-We will compare Golden Minerals to similar companies based on the strength of its analyst recommendations, dividends, institutional ownership, profitability, earnings, valuation and risk.
+Golden Minerals (NYSE: AUMN) is one of 69 publicly-traded companies in the “Gold & silver ores” industry, but how does it weigh in compared to its competitors?
+We will compare Golden Minerals to similar companies based on the strength of its dividends, analyst recommendations, valuation, earnings, profitability, institutional ownership and risk.

-Golden Minerals has a beta of 1.02, indicating that its share price is 2% more volatile than the S&P 500.
-Comparatively, Golden Minerals’ peers have a beta of 0.99, indicating that their average share price is 1% less volatile than the S&P 500.
+Golden Minerals has a beta of 1.02, meaning that its stock price is 2% more volatile than the S&P 500.
+Comparatively, Golden Minerals’ competitors have a beta of 0.99, meaning that their average stock price is 1% less volatile than the S&P 500.

-This is a summary of recent recommendations for Golden Minerals and its peers, as reported by MarketBeat.com.
+This is a summary of recent ratings for Golden Minerals and its competitors, as reported by MarketBeat.

 |Sell Ratings